 - How can we effectively support the resulting conference sessions?

-If you agree with me that these questions are important, have you answered them to your satisfaction for your events?
+If you agree with me that these five fundamental questions about conference design are important, have you answered them to your satisfaction for your events?